robertshamiriani/QR-code-component/README.md

 ### Continued development

-I want to build more projects to improve my developer skills
+I will create more projects to show you my developer skills

 ### Useful resources